sadhat/TypeScript-KnockoutJS-RequireJS-jQuery-Example/README.md

 ## Overview
 This example project demonstrates how to get TypeScript, KnockoutJS, RequireJS and jQuery to play nicely together.

+It uses the latest TypeScript source from the _develop_ branch of http://typescript.codeplex.com.

 ## How to:
 * Install node.js
-* Reopen your command prompt and run "npm install -g typescript@0.8.3"
+* Download the latest TypeScript source and build it (you will end up with a `tsc.js` compiler for node.js)
-* Compile with "tsc --module AMD ./js/app/main.ts"
+* `node "/path/to/tsc.js" --module AMD ./js/app/main.ts`

 ## Notes:
 Compiles with the latest source of TypeScript 0.9.0 BUT WILL NOT RUN WITH THE ALPHA RELEASE.